intel/iot-js-api/api/ocf/client.md

 ##### 3.1.
 The `getPlatformInfo(deviceId)` method
 Fetches a remote platform information object.
 The `deviceId` argument is a string that contains an OCF device UUID.
 The method runs the following steps:
 - Return a [`Promise`](./README.md/#promise) object `promise` and continue [in parallel](https://html.spec.whatwg.org/#in-parallel).
-- If the functionality is not supported, reject `promise` with `"NotSupportedError"`.
-- If there is no permission to use the method, reject `promise` with `"SecurityError"`.
 - Send a direct discovery request `GET /oic/p` with the given `deviceId` (which can be either a device UUID or a device URL, and wait for the answer.
 - If there is an error during the request, reject `promise` with that error.
 - When the answer is received, resolve `promise` with a [`Platform`](./README.md/#platform) object created from the response.